-- → Parameters must only be set by qualified personnel. - → DO NOT change any parameter, if the meaning of the parameter and the effects of the change are not fully understood.
+- → Parameters must only be set by qualified personnel. - → DO NOT change a parameter if the effects of the change are unclear.

 10.3.3.1.
 Overview

 If the parameter lock is disabled or unlocked (see Section 10.3.3.3, "Enabling / unlocking a parameter lock", page 128), the parameters mode allows entering the parameter settings for the required drive configuration depending on the application.